bizdata2020/eZintegrations/README.md

 </p>

-# eZintegrations
+# eZintegrations™
-eZintegrations : Integration Templates for Enterprise Applications
+eZintegrations™ : Integration Templates for Enterprise Applications

 This repository contains a collection of eZintegrations automation templates sourced from various Enterprise Projects.
 These templates are designed to help automate a wide range of tasks and workflows using eZintegrations, making it easier for users to discover and use ready-made automations for various platforms and service